Vision Australia Radio

 Vision Australia Radio is a network of eight radio stations in Victoria, amongst some other states in Australia.
 It is owned by Vision Australia.
 The stations broadcast a range of programs, generally consisting of readings of newspapers and magazines for people unable to read print media.
 All the stations are operated by a volunteer staff and a small group of employees.

 The Vision Australia Radio Network is headquartered at Kooyong and is licensed as a Community (RPH) Broadcaster to the print-handicapped community.
 This can include people with vision impairment, a physical illness or disability which makes it difficult for them to hold a paper (such as MS, or Parkinson's), people with dyslexia or those who understand spoken but not written English.

 A recent McNair Ingenuity Research study showed that Vision Australia Radio has a statewide audience of more than 250,000 every week – with the majority of listeners aged between 25 and 54.
 An estimated 38% of listeners are professionals or self-employed with a further 36% skilled workers.

 The station originally broadcast as 3RPH in 1982 from Melbourne, however the station is now formally known as Vision Australia Radio.

+VA Radio has since expanded beyond Victoria, assuming operations of Adelaide's 5RPH in 2011, and Perth's 6RPH in 2015.

 Vision Australia Radio is a member of the Radio Print Handicapped Network and a BBC World Service partner station.